 All of you have made a difference during your undergraduate and graduate programs.
 Your impact is evident through the work that you have done in your courses, the relationships you have formed with your peers and professors, and the volunteer work you have done during your years at Temple.

 Now let’s talk about the numbers!
 Most of you will begin your careers as classroom teachers but many will be educational leaders, counselors, and specialists in helping individuals with special needs.
 Some of you, like me, will have a number of jobs during your careers but all of these jobs have their most important element in common.
 We are all helping others to reach their potential just as Temple University has helped you and me reach this moment.
 Over the course of the career of an elementary school teacher, he or she will touch the lives of over a thousand students.
 Think of the opportunities you will have to make a difference in the lives of these students.
 They are the future of our society.
 They will include future doctors, lawyers, scientists, counselors and teachers, among a multitude of professions that will be invented in the decades to come.
 You, the class of 2020, are uniquely poised to help your future students and people with whom you interact in your chosen profession, achieve their potential.
 You will make a difference in their lives.
 I am here today as both a product and disciple of what it means to make a difference.
 Now it is your turn.

 Congratulations, class of 2020!

-While the College of Education will not be hosting an in-person ceremony this spring, the class of 2020 is invited to attend the College of Education's May 2021 commencement, where you will have the opportunity to walk alongside your classmates as we officially celebrate the Centennial of the college and honor both our 2020 and 2021 graduates.
+While the College of Education and Human Development will not be hosting an in-person ceremony this spring, the class of 2020 is invited to attend the College of Education and Human Development's May 2021 commencement, where you will have the opportunity to walk alongside your classmates as we officially celebrate the Centennial of the college and honor both our 2020 and 2021 graduates.